Run Hyper-V in a Virtual Machine with Nested Virtualization

 - The Hyper-V host and guest must both be Windows Server 2016/Windows 10 Anniversary Update or later.

-- A Hyper-V VM with configuration version 8.0 or greater.
+- VM configuration version 8.0 or greater.

 Configure Nested Virtualization